Making a Difference in Real-World Bioethics Dilemmas

 - Applications from unaffiliated individuals and from institutions outside the U.S. The Greenwall Foundation awards grants only to tax-exempt institutions in the U.S.

-We welcome e-mail inquiries about this initiative, email@example.com.
+We welcome e-mail inquiries about this initiative to email@example.com.

-- Type of project: senior collaboration, mentored project, normative implications, or primary data collection
+- Type of project: senior collaboration, mentored project, normative implications, primary data collection, and clinical trials data sharing

 - A one sentence summary of the project for a lay audience